 Identifying a gap in a market and building a business to fill it has never been easier than it is right now.
 Positive macroeconomic trends and the relatively free flow of capital from investors makes it easier than ever to bring an idea to reality.
 Software previously only available to category leaders (marketing automation, ERPs, etc.) is increasingly affordable and available to help new organizations flourish.
 The result of all of these trends?
 Nearly every industry is getting more competitive.

 Every year, we survey 1000+ professionals across industries whose responsibilities include competitive intelligence to some extent.
-Last year, 87% shared that their industry has become more competitive than it was the previous year.
+This year, 84% shared that their industry has become more competitive relative to the previous three years.
 Our research for next year’s edition is well underway right now, and while we can’t speak to specifics yet, we can confidently say that trend is not slowing down.

 Product marketers should latch onto this.
 When markets become crowded and buyers crave differentiated buying experiences, the ability to effectively position your product becomes critical.
 Marketing campaigns need to stand out with a unique message.
 Product management will benefit more than ever from understanding the product development strategies of the competition.
 If executive leadership isn’t already asking for competitive landscape summaries, expect those requests to surface soon.

 To take advantage of this trend, ensure you have a strong understanding of your market and how it’s evolving.
 Competitive enablement materials like battlecards and competitor matrices will become more valuable than ever.
 Consider creating regular, high-level competitive updates for executive leadership as well as tactical assets for sales and marketing.
 All of these materials are highly visible and result in tangible impact on quantifiable business metrics.

 The Sales Enablement Insurgency